-Siobhan Harrington announced as
+Siobhan Harrington announced as new chief executive

 Siobhan Harrington was appointed as chief executive of UHD in December 2021, taking up her role on 1 June 2022.

 Siobhan succeeds Debbie Fleming OBE, who retired from the NHS on 31 March 2022.